mlox/mlox/mlox/mlox_readme.txt

 oo Requirements

 - mlox.py is written using Python 2.5 with wxWidgets, just like Wrye Mash.
-(For Windows, there is a standalone executable that does not require these pre-requisites).
+(For Windows, there is a stand-alone executable that does not require these pre-requisites).
 You do need to install Python and wxWidgets if you wish to run the script form of the program.
   You can do this Windows if you install the following two packages: